tytydraco/yessleep/out/The_Door.md

 Then I got back to the construction site.
 To where my house used to be.

 I paid them to dig underground and go back to the grey wall where the door used to appear.
 Then I paid them whatever I had left to back the hell off and leave me alone.

 They found the grey wall.
 Underneath piles and piles of dust and mud.
 So I got a chair and I sat in front of it, the wall, waiting for the door.
 Maybe to go back.
 Maybe to go anywhere.

 The construction workers got tired of me, so they called the police and I explained the situation and I begged and I pleaded, so now they have rounded me out in a yellow circle.
-The construction workers laugh at me and people come and take a look.
+Construction goes all around me, and I sit.
+They laugh at me and people come and take a look.
 I sit here, staring at my grey wall, while they do whatever the hell they're doing around me.

 I'm waiting for the door.